-The Proposed Project site is not located on a ridgeline or an area of visual prominence.
+The Project site is not located on a ridgeline or an area of visual prominence.
 There are no rock outcroppings or other unique geologic features.
-The trees on the Proposed Project site are common to the area, the most prominent of which are a dense stand of eucalyptus trees North of Stanley Avenue.
-Given the lack of prominence of the Proposed Project site, the eucalyptus tree stand is only visible from nearby properties and is not an aesthetic resource seen from a wider area.
+The trees on the Project site are scattered, disturbed, and common to the area.

-According to the California State Scenic Highway System Map, the Proposed Project site is not located near a scenic highway.
-The closest State scenic highway is State Route

-(SR) 76, which is eligible for scenic highway designation, is located approximately 11.5 miles from the Proposed Project site.
+According to the California State Scenic Highway System Map, the Project site is not located near a scenic highway.
+The closest State scenic highway is State Route (SR) 76, which is eligible for scenic highway designation, is located approximately 11.5 miles from the Project site.
 The City of Escondido, in Visual Resources Policy 3.6 included in the Escondido General Plan Resource Conservation Element, established policy language for development within the I-15 scenic corridor.
-The Proposed Project site is located outside (approximately 2 miles away) of the I-15 scenic corridor.
+The Project site is located outside (approximately 2 miles away) of the I-15 scenic corridor.

 a, b) Less than Significant.
-The Proposed Project site does not represent a scenic vista.
-The Proposed Project site has been previously developed and is located in an area zoned for residential development.
-The Proposed Project site is not located near any designated scenic highways, significant ridgelines, or other identified scenic resources, and would not result in any impacts related to having an adverse impact on a scenic vista.
-The closest scenic highway to the Proposed Project site, which is over 11 miles away, SR 76, which is designated as an "eligible" scenic highway.
+The Project site does not represent a scenic vista.
+The Project site has been previously disturbed and is located in an area zoned for residential development.
+The Project site is not located near any designated scenic highways, significant ridgelines, or other identified scenic resources, and would not result in any impacts related to having an adverse impact on a scenic vista.
+The closest scenic highway to the Project site, which is over 11 miles away, SR 76, which is designated as an "eligible" scenic highway.

-The Proposed Project site does not contain any ridgelines or significant geologic features.
-As shown on Figure VII-5 of the City of Escondido General Plan Resource Conservation Element, no Intermediate or Skyline Ridge are located on the Proposed Project site.
-An Intermediate Ridgeline, as shown in red, is located east of the Proposed Project site and Conway Drive.
+The Project site does not contain any ridgelines or significant geologic features.
+As shown on Figure VII-5 of the City of Escondido General Plan Resource Conservation Element, no Intermediate or Skyline Ridge are located on the Project site.
+An Intermediate Ridgeline, as shown in red, is located east of the Project site and Conway Drive.